richardgrow/scinet-site/pages/about/policy.md

 **Home Directories:**

-:  Home directory quota on all HPC clusters is automatically granted to all SCINet user accounts.
-You have space by default as a user, but you can request Project Allocation.
+:  A home directory quota on all HPC clusters is automatically granted to all SCINet user accounts.
+Users have home directory space by default but can also request a project allocation.

    * Project Allocation Request: A [SCINet Project Allocation Request](/support/request-storage#to-request-a-quota-increase-for-an-existing-scinet-project-allocation) form must be submitted by the project's Principal Investigator (PI).